Rainwright/Weather-Analytics/README.md

 * [ ] Analysis 2.4 - When is the most dangerous time to take flight based on wind speed and wind direction

-* [ ] Analysis 2.5 - How to predict rain using wind direction
+* [ ] Analysis 2.5 - How to predict rain using wind direction and wind pressure

-* [ ] Analysis 2.6 - How to predict rain using wind pressure

 Precipitation